 12. In 1985 Hillel felt he was no longer finding his place in "What is This?" and contacted Kiedis and Flea who at that time felt dissatisfied with their guitarist and started looking for other solutions.
 The perfect timing reconnected Hillel with the RHCP.

 13. In August 1985, RHCP released their second album, but the first with Hillel.
 The album was produced by George Clinton, a musician and a colorful personality known for his virtuosity in the punk world.
-Although the album was unsuccessful, Hillel considered it an ingenious album and really liked the work and creation process on the album with his band members.
+Although the album was unsuccessful, Hillel considered it an ingenious album and really liked the work and creation process of the album with his band members.

 14. In addition to him being a talented musician, Clinton also had a knack for instilling a party atmosphere during the band recordings.
 He contributed greatly to the intensification of the drug use of his two friends, Kiedis and Hillel.
 During the recordings, the band members moved in with Clinton, which further increased the drug use of the band members and especially of Hillel and Kiedis.

 15. After the release of the album, the band went on a tour to promote it.
-During the tour, Hillel's health condition began to deteriorate as a result of the drugs use, it came to the point when he was unable to hold himself properly or wrestle with Flea on stage, like they did at every other performance.
+During the tour, Hillel's health condition began to deteriorate as a result of the drug use, it came to the point when he was unable to hold himself properly or wrestle with Flea on stage, as they did at every other performance.
 As a result of increased drug use and the tension created, drummer Martinez left the band and Jack whose band disbanded returned to RHCP, so the original lineup that formed RHCP was back in full operation.

 16. For their third album the band members tried to recruit producer Rick Rubin, but in light of the band's use of drugs he refused and the band took Michael Beinhorn as producer instead.
 Work on the album was difficult and often stopped due to Kiedis and Hillel's severe drug addiction, Hillel was still able to function while Kiedis often disappeared and was unable to record.